Have you ever experienced this The Vicious Change Loop below?

-No matter how high-performing your team or how agile your organization, you probably recognize The Vicious Change Loop.
+No matter how high-performing your team or how agile your organization, I’m sure you have.

 If critical questions and concerns go unaddressed, rumors will fly.